almabeganovic/medizinische_genomanalysen_2017/README.md

 * When done, commit and push the results to your github repository
 * All assignments need to be completed by **01.04.2017**
 * Review process takes place from 02.04.2017 01.05.2017
-* Each student needs to review all three assignments of two other students
+* Each student needs to review all three assignments of two other students (total 6)
-* Send the review reports (2 students, 3 assignments each) latest on **01.05.2017** to <br/>
+* Upload the review reports (2 students, 3 assignments each) latest on **01.05.2017** to <br/>
-email: stephan 'dot' pabinger 'at' ait 'dot' ac 'dot' at<br/>
+moodle course: MEDGEN BIOINF18 SS2017
-subject: Medizinische Genomanalysen 2017 - Peer Review<br/>
+each review needs to be uploaded separately (6 files)
 filetype: PDF<br/>
 length: **5-10 sentences** per assignment<br/>
 checks: correct assignment, working code, correct results, documentation